vicente-iii/vicente-iii.github.io/_posts/2023-11-05-toxic-truth.md

 ## What is DHMO actually?

-Before I reveal what DHMO actually, make sure you have an answer to whether we should ban DHMO or not and write it on a pice of paper before you scroll any further.
+Before I reveal what DHMO actually, make sure you have an answer.
+Whether we should ban DHMO or not.
+Write it on a piece of paper before you scroll any further.

 So what is DHMO actually?
 It is <b><em>water</em></b>!
 The name Dihydrogen monoxide is the chemical name for H<sub>2</sub>O.